Food on a long journey by bus. Travel menu or How to eat healthy on the road

 • salt pepper

 Set the oven to preheat to 180-200 degrees.
-Drive eggs into a large bowl, add sour cream and stir until smooth.
-Add the rest of the ingredients and stir.
-You can either bake it in a large baking dish for 30-40 minutes (then cut the frittata into pieces like a pie) or you can bake it in a muffin pan.
-In this case, pour 3/4 of the egg mass into each mold and bake in the oven for 20 minutes until tender.
+Beat eggs into a large bowl, add sour cream and mix until smooth.
+Add the remaining ingredients and stir.
+You can bake either in big shape bake for 30-40 minutes (then the frittata should then be cut into pieces like a pie) or you can bake in a muffin tin.
+In this case, fill each mold 3/4 full with egg mixture and bake in the oven for 20 minutes until done.

-3. Homemade oatmeal cookies - natural and tasty. with photos and step-by-step descriptions will help you get ready for the road without unnecessary problems.
+3. Homemade oatmeal cookies - natural and tasty. with photos and step by step description will help you get ready for the trip without unnecessary problems.

-4. Various sandwiches, and stuffed pita / tortilla.
-This is the most common meal option for any trip.
-Here your imagination can roam, any fillings: meat, herbs, cheese and various sauces.
-Whatever your heart desires, the main thing is not to forget the rules of food for the trip, described above.
-It is better to wrap sandwiches and pita bread in parchment paper.
+4. Various sandwiches and pita breads/tortillas with filling.
+This is the most common dish option for any trip.
+Here your imagination can run wild, any fillings: meat, herbs, cheese and various sauces.
+Whatever your heart desires, the main thing is not to forget the rules of food on the road described above.
+It is better to wrap sandwiches and pita breads in parchment paper.

 5. Granola - sweet baked muesli.
-Allows you to quickly "recharge" on the road.
-You can buy these bars at the store, but you can also make your own.
+Allows you to quickly “recharge” on the road.
+These bars can be bought at the store, but you can make them yourself.

 • 1 glass of rolled oats;

-• 3 tbsp oat flour (you can make it yourself, grind oatmeal in a coffee grinder);
+• 3 tbsp. oatmeal (you can make it yourself, grind it cereals in a coffee grinder);

 • 1 cup of your favorite nuts (peanuts, unsalted unroasted almonds, cashews, etc.)

-• The nuts need to be cut to a size convenient for you.
-In a separate bowl, combine the nuts, rolled oats, oatmeal, salt, baking soda and vanillin.
+• The nuts need to be cut to a size that is convenient for you.
+Mix nuts, rolled oats, oatmeal, salt, soda and vanillin in a separate bowl.

-Melt honey in a small saucepan, add butter.
+Melt honey in a small saucepan and add butter.
 Everything is done over low heat.
-Pour the walnut-oat mixture with this mass and mix well.
+Pour this mixture over the nut-oat mixture and mix well.

-Spread parchment paper on a baking sheet and put the oatmeal mixture on it, smooth to form an even flat layer.
+Place parchment paper on a baking sheet and spoon the oat mixture onto it, smoothing it out to form an even, flat layer.

 You can store granola in a regular container or paper bag.